JoseLuisPovedanoPoyato/dissertation/timelog.md

 * * 0.5 hour * Found way to obtain percentage usage, multiply usage by time and seem to be collecting valid measurements
 * * 0.5 hours * Debugged timelog not syncing with repo issues
 * * 0.5 hours * Execute complete run & Deploy overnight run, with 10 requests, to debug scraping issues

+## 5 March 2023
+* * 1 hour * Reviewed 10RPU run and generated graphs, some CPU values are very small, perhaps split into separate plots?